clayklein/PlanetPositions/README.md

 ![Example output](Example.png)

 The size of the planets are of course not to scale, however, the positions marked are.
 As a result, the inner planets appear bunched together when the outer planets are within view.
 This is remedied by including three graphs, the right-most of which does not include the inner planets.
-In matplotlib there is a zoom function that makes having three graphs obsolete, but for a picture, having the three graphs is essential to get any idea of the relative positions (plus I think it's just more convenient to have all three).
+In matplotlib there is a zoom function that makes having three graphs unnecessary, but for a picture, having the three graphs is essential to get any idea of the relative positions (plus I think it's just more convenient to have all three).

 The planets are of course relatively well aligned onto a plane, but since there are small variations, the CSV data does include a z-value which I did not make use of.